phpactor/phpactor/doc/refactorings.md

 Override Method
 ---------------

-Ovvride a method from a parent class.
+Overide a method from a parent class.

 - **Command**: _RPC only_
 - **VIM plugin**: _Class context menu > Override method_.